 DEC consultants catch (and release) a big one during Genesee River Project investigation.
-The investigation is assessing the sediments, water, biota and floodplains in the lower Genesee River in Rochester from near the Lower Falls to the mouth of the river at Lake Ontario.
+The investigation assessed the sediments, water, biota and floodplains in the lower Genesee River in Rochester from near the Lower Falls to the mouth of the river at Lake Ontario.